What do teachers need to know about students who are learning to speak English?

 For Your Information

-In addition to understanding their English language learners’ distinct backgrounds, it is important for teachers to recognize that family support is another factor that affects ELL students’ chances for academic success.
+In addition to understanding their English learners’ distinct backgrounds, it is important for teachers to recognize that family support is another factor that affects EL students’ chances for academic success.
 Fostering a welcoming atmosphere in the school and, whenever possible, communicating with parents in their native language is critical.
 Doing so, teachers can develop a relationship with these families and gain an understanding of the families’ goals and values for their children.

 Activity